agentlang-ai/agentlang-docs/docs/rbac.md

          :assign {:ownership [:To :-> :From]}}})
 ```

-The `:owner` setting means - the owner of the `:From` node can create the relationship - he/she need not be the owner
+The `:owner` setting means - the owner of the `:From` node can create the relationship - she need not be the owner
-or `:To`.
+of `:To`.
 The `:assign` setting controls dynamic-assignment of ownership.
 Here, when an instance of the relationship
 is created the owner of `:To` is added to the owners list of `:From`.
 This allows the owner of `:To` to perform additional
 operations of `:From`, that was not possible when the relationship did not exist.
 This ownership assignment will be revoked when
 the relationship instance is deleted from the system.